G.R.A.S.P. = Global Reflections Abroad Shape Potential

 Who is eligible to enroll in G.R.A.S.P.?

 The program is open to any student planning to study or intern abroad for a semester.
-Currently, students planning a semester abroad in the spring 2014 or later are eligible to enroll.
-Enrollment for this course will occur between August 28th and October 11th.
+Currently, students planning a semester abroad in the spring 2017 or later are eligible to enroll.
 Students must meet eligibility requirements for study abroad as determined by the Office of International Programs.